GENERAL MISCELLANY

 Edited by Peter J. Stanlis and illustrated with

-at the colophon by the artist.
-The appropriate LEC newsletter is
+signed at the colophon by the artist.
+The monthly newsletter and prospectus are laid in.

 For ILLUSTRATED BOOKS, click here.